2007 New York Yankees season

-The 2007 New York Yankees season was the 105th season for the New York Yankees franchise.
-The season started with the Yankees trying to win the American League East championship, a title they had won every season since the 1998 season, but ultimately they came in second place to the Boston Red Sox.
-The Yankees instead won the American League wild card, beating out the Seattle Mariners and the Detroit Tigers.
+The 2007 New York Yankees season was the 105th season for the New York Yankees franchise of Major League Baseball.
+Pursuing their tenth consecutive American League East championship in Joe Torre's final season as Yankees manager, they ultimately finished in second place behind the Boston Red Sox but still qualified for the postseason by beating out the Seattle Mariners and the Detroit Tigers for the American League wild card.

-This was Joe Torre's final season as Yankees manager.